Pavel Durov: Departure from VK

 On 1 April 2014, Durov submitted his resignation to the VK board; at first there was confusion about the veracity of his resignation.
 However, Durov himself said it was an April Fool's Joke on 3 April 2014.
 His resignation message had signed off with "So Long and Thanks for All the Fish", a line from cult novel Hitchhikers Guide to the Galaxy and the title of a later book in the series.
 A company spokesman said there was an official statement about his resignation that turned out to be a link to the Rick rolling internet meme.

 On 16 April 2014, Durov publicly refused to hand over the personal data of Ukrainian protesters against pro-Russian president Viktor Yanukovych to Russia's Federal Security Service and to block Alexei Navalny's page on VK.
 Instead, he posted the relevant orders on his own VK page, saying that the requests were unlawful.

 On 21 April 2014, Durov was dismissed as CEO of VK.
 The company said it was acting on his letter of resignation a month earlier that he failed to recall.
 Durov then said the company had been effectively taken over by Vladimir Putin's allies, suggesting his ousting was the result of both his refusal to hand over personal details of users to federal law enforcement and his refusal to hand over the personal details of people who were members of a VK group dedicated to the Euromaidan protest movement.
 Durov then left Russia and stated that he had "no plans to go back" and that "the country is incompatible with internet business at the moment".
+However, according to Russian investigative news outlet iStories, Durov returned to Russia more than 50 times between 2015 and 2021.
+Irina Bolgar, who lived with Durov during that period, told The New York Times that after several months outside Russia, Durov returned to the country with her despite his public disavowals, and the two resumed life together in St. Petersburg.
+A spokesman for Durov said that he had lived primarily outside Russia after 2013 but had never concealed returns to the country.